Skip to main content

 A systematic audit process that is both practical and effective can help to identify hazards, but implementing an audit program is no easy task.
 For that reason, leaning on EHS software to help identify hazards, determine corrective actions, and track progress is a wise choice.

 Additionally, capturing safety issues and concerns from the “shop floor” can help organizations identify hazards before serious injuries or accidents occur.
 Software can enable this data capture and empower safety leaders to track and trend issues in real time and across locations.
 The ability to identify subtle correlations in your safety data can be difficult if relying on rigid tools like spreadsheets or “homegrown” systems and nearly impossible if using manual processes.
-As with audit findings, EHS software also supports collaboration and tracking of corrective actions, closing the loop on safety issues and establishing a cycle of continuous improvement.

 When Elimination, Substitution, and Engineering controls aren’t possible, a well-executed safety and compliance training program can help to ensure that workers understand the Administrative controls and expectations for PPE usage.
 A Learning Management System (LMS) is a critically important tool for delivering and tracking this type of training.
 When coupled with professionally created training content, an LMS can help to establish consistent and repeatable learning patterns, reduce training time, and increase overall knowledge retention.